Skip to main content

 });

-test('authenticated user can view profile', function () {
+test('authenticated users can access their profile', function () {

 $response = $this->get('/profile');